 Nowadays, the only three buildings in Japan that are in Hiyoshi-zukuri Style are all in Hiyoshi Taisha.
 And yes, the style’s name was derived from the shrine’s name.

 The main characteristics of this style are the main entrance being paralleled to the roof’s ridge.
 Also, the worship hall isn’t directly attached to the ground.
 In the hollow space, there used to be a room with a Buddha statue placed inside until a decree separating Buddhism from Shintoism was issued during the Meiji period (1868 – 1912).

 Nishi Hongu was first built by Emperor Tenji (天智天皇).
 In the Sengoku period (1467 – 1615), it was once destroyed when Oda Nobunaga attacked Mt.
 Hiei.
 The buildings were later restored in 1586 and then renovated in 1597.
 In 1961, together with Higashi Hongu, Nishi Hongu was designated a National Treasure.

 Compared to Nishi Hongū, the Higashi Hongū is slightly different in many ways.
 Finding the differences between the two buildings can be interesting if you are passionate about architecture (^_-)-☆.

 The Main Gods Enshrined at Hiyoshi Taisha

 Ōnamuchi no Kami (大己貴神), the god of Nishi Hongu, was invited from Nara’s Mt.
 Miwa (三輪山) by Emperor Tenji in the late 7th century to protect the capital.
-As for pilgrims, it was said that the god would look after the prosperity of their family and grant them a smoother and happier life.
+As for pilgrims, it was said that he would look after the prosperity of their families and grant them a smoother and happier life.